Stuycs-K/finalprojectapcs-5-hu-hugo-chen-serena/DEVLOG-Serena.md

 - debugged saturation class, is working
 - deleted applyKernel and added saturation to modifier
 - added buttons for all features (1 hour)

+6/2
+- Deleted sharpenButton, looked into implementation of filter() and tint()
+- Tried experimenting with a new tint() class, sort of working but doesn't save when you export the image because the tint() function doesn't direcly modify pixel data
+- Added button for tint in new column for testing purposes (1 hr)